 First, remove the paper from the wooden frame.
 Then cut it down in size to cover the front, and staple it back into place.

-Cut the wire just a bit larger than the frame, and turn under the edges with some pliers.
-This will help it will fit snugly inside the frame.
+Cut the wire a bit larger than the frame, and turn under the edges with some pliers.
+This will help it fit snugly inside the frame.

-Here there are a few fresh ranunculus, statice and green balls which should dry well.
+Here there are a few fresh ranunculus, statice, and green balls that should dry well.
 If they don't you can pull them off, and replace them with something else.

 This is my favorite kind of project.
 Working with pretty flowers and creating something special with their natural beauty.
 Wouldn't this be a nice project for a wedding bouquet?

 The hardest part is knowing when to stop.